Skip to content

 Verify signed rulesets before enforcement so pushed policy changes are tamper-evident.

-Flush buffered audit events to the control plane when a server URL and API key are configured.
+Flush buffered audit events to the optional reference stack when a server URL and API key are configured.

 In production